Adding a New Product Data Source for the Product Publisher Widget

 Deploy an Example

-In this section, we will get an example product data source up and running on your instance of Liferay Commerce.
+In this section, get an example product data source up and running on your instance of Liferay Commerce.

 Start a new Liferay instance by running